swfiua/80days/index.rst

 and log their activities through the 80 day competition.
 Different activities will generate different numbers of miles.

+Blog
+====

+My plan is to blog as the project progresses.

+See the `eighty days project blog`_ if you want to follow the project.

+I have a habit of changing blog platform from time to time.
+A couple of my previous blogs are `jackanory`_ and `bytes and bikes`_.

+I might go back to Jackanory at some point, but for now I am on an 80 day schedule.

 80 days of coding
 =================